 Demographics can be considered when developing a recruitment plan or strategy but cannot be considered once an individual has applied or in any interview, selection, or hiring decision.

 What is the difference between recruitment and selection processes?

+For the purposes of these guidelines, these terms are defined as followed.
 Please note these defined terms are solely for the purposes of this affirmative action and EEO guidance.